-We are committed to high quality legal advice and client care and are keen to resolve any concerns as soon as possible and in order to do this, will follow our complaints handling procedure.
+We are committed to high quality legal advice and client care and I am keen to resolve this matter as soon as possible and in order to do this, will follow our complaints handling procedure.
 This letter aims to ensure that you are fully aware of our procedure, the relevant timeframes and other avenues for redress that may be available to you should we be unable to resolve the matter ourselves.

-Clients are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
-Please be aware that any complaint to the Legal Ombudsman must usually be made within six months of the client having received a final written response from us about their complaint.
-Complaints to the Legal Ombudsman must usually be made within six years of the act or omission about which the client is complaining occurring; or within three years from when the client should have known about or become aware that there were grounds for complaint.
+You are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
+Please be aware that any complaint to the Legal Ombudsman must usually be made within six months of you having received a final written response from us about your complaint.
+Complaints to the Legal Ombudsman must usually be made within six years of the act or omission about which you are complaining occurring; or within three years from when you should have known about or become aware that there were grounds for complaint.
 The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.

 For further information, please contact the Legal Ombudsman on 0300 555 0333or visit www.legalombudsman.org.uk.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton WV1 9WJ.

 Solicitors Regulation Authority

-If someone thinks a solicitor might be dishonest or you have concerns about their ethics or integrity, they have the right to notify our regulator, the Solicitors Regulation Authority (SRA).
+If you think a solicitor might be dishonest or you have concerns about their ethics or integrity, you also have the right to notify our regulator, the Solicitors Regulation Authority (SRA).
 There are no time limits for making a report but there are limits on what the SRA will consider.
 Please note that the SRA is not able to deal with issues of poor service (complaints of this nature should instead be referred to the Legal Ombudsman).
 For further information about the SRA’s role, please contact the SRA or visit: https://www.sra.org.uk/consumers/problems/report-solicitor.page#report